What are Cryptic Zones, Anyway?

 Tyree breaks up lateral reef microhabitats into several distinct zones.
 “Traditionally, scientists use three main physical parameters–light, water current and the type and amount of particulate matter suspended in the water column when describing the environmental conditions of the various natural tropical reef zones they have identified.”

-Reef ecologists often speak of Exposed Zones, Semi-Exposed Zones and Twilight Zones.
-The Exposed Zone refers to shallow water environments that receives strong sunlight (close to 100% full intensity).
+Reef ecologists often speak of Exposed Zones, Semi-Exposed Zones, and Twilight Zones.
+The Exposed Zone refers to shallow-water environments that receive strong sunlight (close to 100% full intensity).
 Typical water velocities in this zone are high (up to 150 cm/second).
 While these currents are certainly strong enough to keep particulates in suspension, they are often too strong to allow for efficient filter-feeding.

 In the Semi-exposed Zone, however, light levels are much lower (5-10% full intensity) and water currents are weaker (1-10 cm/second).
 In this Goldilocks zone, where most particulates remain suspended in the water column, passive filter-feeding organisms (feather worms, NPS corals, etc.) can efficiently feed but are not outcompeted for space by photosynthetic organisms.

 Tyree names three sub-zones to describe the microhabitats beneath the Exposed Zone.
 The first, the Semi-Cryptic Zone, is situated in deep pits or beneath large overhangs.
 Few photosynthetic organisms are adapted to survive in these shaded areas.
 Here, light levels are 1-5% full intensity and water currents run around 0.1-1 cm/second.
 Only small particulates remain in suspension here due to the weaker currents.
 This zone may be home to both passive and active suspension feeders.